Note: These recommendations are non-sponsored. I revieve nothing for my endorsement and only endorse what I genuinely like.

 Speaking of Linux,UnixStickers make a nice range of stickers to replace that "Powered by Windows™" sticker that is redundant now you are happily enjoying the benefits of free software.
 It seems they donate a portion of sales back to the relevant free software projects too, which is doubleplus good.

 The Stainless Steel Shop - excellent Australian source of stainless steel nuts and bolts, and - most importantly - short lengths of stainless steel: for when you only need 1m, not 6m!
+(Bulk metals usually come in 6m lengths, which can be unweildy at best and wasteful for small projects at worst.)
 Note: because 1m lengths can ship in a regular courier van, while the materials are a bit more expensive pre-cut, you save an awful lot on delivery, on top of not ending up paying for many metres more materials than you might need!
 (They also appear to do 3m lengths of their stock, which would likely need a courier truck, but not a huge one).

-The Simplified Spelling Society - English spelling reform.
+The English Spelling Society - English spelling reform.

 Meanings of First Names and First Names from Meanings

 PROJECT GUTENBERG - Free Books On-Line (mostly fiction, mostly old classics).

 New Scientist Planet Science - the online version of the prestigious British science magazine.

 Snopes: Urban Legends Reference Pages - there is a lot of stuff on the 'net that simply isn't true.
 And occasionally some that is!.

 StartPage - WebSearch without the tracking.

 Why Open Source Solutions Are Better - look at the Numbers! - open source software propaganda.